Nintendo Super System (and SNES) repair/diagnosis logs

 Ran test cart, would show main screen, but when Burn-In Test selected, would show random Japanese characters in place of graphics

-Replaced SNES CPU Passed all tests, but had some graphics problems (some colors wrong, glitchy vertical lines in some graphics, etc)
+Passed all tests, but had some graphics problems (some colors wrong, glitchy vertical lines in some graphics, etc)

 Replaced SNES PPU2